mongeoroo/git_pneumonia/README.md

 * #### heatmap:
          show heatmap for model1 and 2
-         the heatmap is made like below.
+         the heatmap applied to "childhood-pneumonia-1.jpg" is like below.
 ![heatmap](https://github.com/mongeoroo/git_pneumonia/blob/master/heatmap.png)